pateldhwani26/Google-Data-Analytics-Certificate/README.md

 * Generating data visualizations in R
 * Reporting on data analysis to stakeholders

+# Basic Programming Concepts
+To check installed packages

+* installed.packages()

+List of packages can be seen on the bottom right pane.

+To load the class and list of other uninstalled packages:

+* library(class)

 # R Sandbox Activity
 STEP 1: USING 'R PACKAGES'
 To install the `tidyverse` package: